sakinehKhodadadiiiiii/Sales-Analysis-1/README.md

 # Sales-Analysis-1
-starting by cleaning our data.
+We start by cleaning our data.
 Tasks during this section include:

 .
 Drop NaN values from DataFrame